 - A bachelor's degree or higher in engineering, physical, or biological sciences from an accredited 4-year college or university with a minimum cumulative GPA of 3.2 on a 4.0 scale. - Engineering, science, and math courses from the following list, while not required for admission, are highly recommended: Calculus, Differential Equations, Calculus-based Physics, Biology, Physiology, Chemistry, Organic Chemistry, Signal Processing, Statics and Dynamics, Probability and Statistics, and Computer Programming.
-It is understood that very few applicants will have completed all of these courses, but all provide a foundation that will help with the required courses in the Biomedical Engineering graduate program. - For international applicants, a TOEFL exam taken within the last 2 years with a minimum score of 563 for the paper-based test and of 84 for the iBT (internet-based test) with a 20 for the iBT speaking component. - Three letters of recommendation from individuals acquainted with the student and their academic work or from employers or others who have had a supervisory relationship with the applicant and are able to assess the applicant's potential for success in graduate studies.
+It is understood that very few applicants will have completed all of these courses, but all provide a foundation that will help with the required courses in the Biomedical Engineering graduate program. - For international applicants, a TOEFL exam taken within the last 2 years with a minimum score of 550 for the paper-based test and of 79 for the iBT (internet-based test) with a 18 for the iBT speaking component, or degree from a primary English-speaking University, consistent with policies from the UD Graduate College.